Drug Charges Defense Lawyer

 • Possession of Drug Paraphernalia – Possessing items such as bongs and pipes is also illegal, even if they haven’t been used.
 The arresting officers merely have to believe that the intent to use or sell was there.

 • Public Intoxication – Even alcohol-related offenses can get you into serious trouble.
 Being grossly intoxicated in public is just one such example.
+Keep in mind that Alcohol is a drug.

 • Minor in Possession – Either selling alcohol to minors or being a minor in possession can result in an arrest.

-How Are Drug Crimes Classified in Fort Worth?
+How Are Drug Crimes Classified In Fort Worth?

 How serious your drug charge is will depend on the type and quantity of the controlled substance involved.
 Fort Worth and the rest of Texas mostly follow the federal drug schedules, with marijuana being a notable exception.